Association Footballers' Union: Background

 Smaller clubs became concerned about the growing imbalance in the game.
 They feared that bigger clubs would dominate the league as a consequence of being able to pay higher salaries.
 The Football League also took the view that a spread of talent was necessary to sustain the interest of spectators.

 The Football League decided that restrictions had to be placed on the ability of richer clubs to lure players from other clubs.
 From the start of the 1893–94 season onwards, once a player was registered with a Football League club, he could not be registered with any other club, even in subsequent seasons, without the permission of the club he was registered with.
 It applied even if the player's annual contract with the club holding his registration was not renewed after it expired.
-The club were not obliged to play him and, without a contract, the player was not entitled to receive a salary.
+The club was not obliged to play him, and, without a contract, the player was not entitled to receive a salary.
 Nevertheless, if the club refused to release his registration, the player could not play for any other Football League club.
 The Football League's regulations came to be known as the "retain and transfer" system.

 Faced with such a situation, a player had the following stark choices: